Do we need to reclaim the hypothesis?

 Are we relying too heavily on omics for ideas?

-We tend to call omics hypothesis-generating, but that label doesn't quite capture their essence.
-Problem-generating is closer.
+Although we tend to call omics assays hypothesis-generating, that label doesn't quite capture their essence.
+Rather, they're problem-generating.
 These tools don't point us toward an explanation so much as they expand the set of observations that need explaining.
 And this can be incredibly helpful, because problems are the substrates of hypotheses.

-Seen this way, Frezza's concern shifts: the issue isn't over-reliance on omics for hypotheses, but for problems.
+Seen this way, Frezza's concern must shift: the issue isn't over-reliance on omics for new hypotheses, but for problems.

-A carefully chosen omic assay can reveal puzzles that targeted approaches would miss, precisely because we tend to focus on familiar regions of the molecular landscape.
+Sure, a carefully chosen omic assay can reveal interesting problems that targeted approaches would miss, precisely because we tend to focus on familiar regions of the molecular landscape.

-But outsourcing scientific problems could have unintended consequences.
-Identifying novel, important research problems requires extensive reading and literature synthesis—both of which entail drudgery.
-So when pressure for new research questions rises, it becomes tempting to defer to the tools.
+But outsourcing the discovery of scientific problems to omics could have severe consequences.
+Identifying important problems requires wide reading, conceptual synthesis, and integration of disparate evidence.
+As pressure for new research questions rises, it becomes tempting to defer that labour to the tools.
 Just spray-and-pray omics.
-The result is research geared toward whatever signal happened to emerge, rather than questions born out of deep understanding and an eye toward clinical relevance.
+The result is research organised around whichever signal happens to emerge, rather than around questions grounded in deep understanding and clinical relevance.

-What's at risk then isn't the capacity to hypothesize.
-Rather, it's the habits that curate problems and make hypotheses worth having: reading widely, making tenuous connections and holding half-baked ideas in tension.
+What's at risk then isn't the capacity to hypothesise.
+Instead, it's the habits that curate scientific problems and make hypotheses worth having: reading widely, making tenuous connections and holding half-baked ideas in tension.

 AI won't replace your hypotheses

 The last worry is that large language models (LLMs) will render our creativity obsolete.
-But this concern mischaracterizes what LLMs do.
+But this concern mischaracterizes what LLMs do and how they do it.

-These models are trained on incredibly large bodies of text and designed to produce coherent, contextually relevant responses—which is why they can generate plausible explanations.
+These models are trained on incredibly large bodies of text and designed to produce coherent, contextually relevant responses through pattern matching—which is why they can generate plausible sounding explanations.
 But we shouldn't mistake this for understanding.
-They carry no model of biological reality and no capacity to assess whether an explanation is credible or merely coherent-sounding.
-More fundamentally, they can't generate ideas that weren't latent in their training data.
+They carry no model of biological reality and no capacity to discern whether an explanation is credible or merely coherent-sounding.
+More fundamentally, they can't generate novel ideas, only combinations of those that were latent in their training data.
 We can think of them as sophisticated indexes of existing human knowledge—useful for retrieval and recombination, but not for the kind of explanatory leap that constitutes a truly original hypothesis.

 This is why Frezza's concern doesn't quite land.
-Scientific creativity, at its most valuable, involves constructing new explanations for phenomena that current frameworks fail to account for.
+At its most valuable, scientific creativity involves constructing new explanations for phenomena that current frameworks fail to account for.
 That capacity isn't something LLMs possess.

 That said, the candidate explanations LLMs produce could still be useful in practice.
 Through recombining ideas across fields, they may spit out hypotheses that you hadn't considered before.
-Most of the outputs will be wrong or trivial, requiring triage.
-But expanding the set of potential explanations available, unconstrained by your priors, could serve to enhance the creative process.
+Most of the outputs will be wrong, trivial, and need triage.
+But expanding the set of potential explanations—unconstrained by your own priors—might enhance your personal creative process.